jgomer2001/testing/scim-uma.md

 * The client is usually an application capable of making requests for protected resources on the requesting party's behalf.
 In this setting, Gluu Server already has a ready-to-use client available, namely the [SCIM-client](https://github.com/GluuFederation/SCIM-Client).
 If you don't feel comfortable with Java but still like coding, you may create your own client as well.

-* The resource server hosts the resources to be protected, and as such is capable of dealing with requests for them.
-We can think of oxTrust as the resource server (at least as a front-end resource server because users and groups are not "hosted" per se by oxTrust but has the appropriate logic in place to able to access and modify data stored in LDAP)
+* The resource server hosts the resources to be protected, and thus is capable of dealing with requests for them.
+We can think of oxTrust as the resource server (at least as a front-end resource server because users and groups are not hosted per se by oxTrust though it has functionalities to able to access and modify data stored in LDAP)

 * The authorization server is where real protection takes place.
 This server issues authorization data according to policies of protection set by the resource owner.
 In this scenario, it maps directly to oxAuth.